 Dialects of the Czech language

-The Czech Republic, also called Czechia, is country located in central Europe.
+The Czech Republic, also called Czechia, is a country located in Central Europe.
 It is a small country which has three historical parts Bohemia, Moravia, and Silesia.
 Collectively it is often called the Czech lands

 Czech is the official language which is a West Slavonic language and belongs to a family of Indo-European languages.
 It is divided into standard and non-standard Czech.
 It is similar to Slovak and to some extent with Polish, Slovenian, Sorbian, and Kaszubian.
 Its origins are found in a proto-Slavic base in the 9th century Cyril and Methodius the first script „hlaholice“ was established, however, due to Catholicism Latin script prevailed.
 Besides Latin and old Greek the Czech language was mostly influenced by neighboring German and today the influence of English is dominating.